Cédric Bakambu

-Cédric Bakambu (born 11 April 1991) is a professional footballer who plays as a forward or a winger for La Liga club Real Betis and the DR Congo national team.
+Cédric Bakambu (born 11 April 1991) is a professional footballer who plays as a forward or a winger for Major League Soccer club San Diego FC and the DR Congo national team.

 Bakambu made his professional debut for Sochaux in 2010, and played 107 official games for them over five seasons, scoring 21 goals.
 He then moved to Bursaspor for €1.8 million, finishing as top scorer as his team came runners-up in the Turkish Cup, before signing for Villarreal a year later.

 Born in France, Bakambu represented them internationally at youth level up to the under-20s, scoring eight goals in 38 games and winning the 2010 UEFA European Championship for the under-19s.

 In 2015, Bakambu made his senior debut for the DR Congo national team.

 Club career

 Sochaux

 Born in Vitry-sur-Seine, Val-de-Marne, France, Bakambu began his career at local Ivry at the age of 10 before transferring to Sochaux four years later.

 On 1 May 2010, Bakambu played in the 2010 Coupe Gambardella Final and scored a goal for his team at the Stade de France.
 Sochaux, however, lost the match 4–3 on penalties.
 He had previously scored a double in the team's 4–3 aggregate semi-final victory over Metz.

 Bakambu made his professional debut on 7 August 2010 in Sochaux's opening match of the Ligue 1 season against Arles-Avignon, appearing as an 83rd-minute substitute for Modibo Maïga in a 2–1 win at the Stade Auguste Bonal.
 The following month, he signed his first professional contract agreeing to a three-year deal with the club until June 2013.

 On 17 September 2011, Bakambu scored his first professional goal, the first equaliser in a 2–2 draw at Lille OSC, eleven minutes after replacing Carlāo.
 A year and nine days later, as a 66th-minute replacement for King Osanga, he scored twice in a 3–2 extra-time home win over Evian in the third round of the Coupe de la Ligue.

 Bakambu scored seven goals in 31 appearances over the 2013–14 Ligue 1 season, in which Sochaux were relegated; this included two on 21 December in a 2–1 home win over Rennes.
 Across the campaign, he was placed on the right wing by manager Hervé Renard until he would become sufficiently mentally mature for a centre-forward role.
 On 23 March, he was sent off for handball in a 2–1 loss at Saint-Étienne.